dotnet/docs-maui/docs/fundamentals/dependency-injection.md

 ## Registration

-Before dependencies can be injected into an object, the types of the dependencies must first be registered with the container.
-Registering a type involves passing the container an interface and a concrete type that implements the interface.
+Before dependencies can be injected into an object, the types for the dependencies must first be registered with the container.
+Registering a type typically involves passing the container a concrete type, or an interface and a concrete type that implements the interface.

 There are two ways of registering types and objects in the container through code:

 - Register a type or mapping with the container.
 This is known as transient registration.
 When required, the container will build an instance of the specified type.
 - Register an existing object in the container as a singleton.
 When required, the container will return a reference to the existing object.

-> [!NOTE]
+> [!CAUTION]
-> Dependency injection containers are not always suitable.
+> Dependency injection containers are not always suitable for a .NET MAUI app.
 Dependency injection introduces additional complexity and requirements that might not be appropriate or useful to smaller apps.
 If a class doesn't have any dependencies, or isn't a dependency for other types, it might not make sense to put it in the container.
 In addition, if a class has a single set of dependencies that are integral to the type and will never change, it might not make sense to put them in the container.

-The registration of types requiring dependency injection should be performed in a single method in an app.
-This method should be invoked early in the app's lifecycle to ensure it is aware of the dependencies between its classes.
+The registration of types requiring dependency injection should be performed in a single method in your app.
+This method should be invoked early in the app's lifecycle to ensure it's aware of the dependencies between its classes.
 Apps should typically perform this in the `CreateMauiApp` method in the `MauiProgram` class:

 ```csharp
 public static class MauiProgram